The sad reality is that nearly 50% of all marriages end in divorce. The best way to prevent that? Talk about the unsexy stuff before you tie the knot.

 What happens if you get divorced and have a prenup?

-For a prenup to be thrown out by the courts it must be deemed unenforceable or invalid.
+A prenup’s validity only comes into question if it is challenged by one party.
+For a prenup to be thrown out by the courts, it must be deemed unenforceable and/or invalid.

-The laws of each state vary greatly, and validity in those states depends on each states rules and caselaw.
-Generally speaking, a prenup must meet the following conditions”
+The laws of each state vary greatly, and validity in those states depends on each state’s rules and case law.

-- The contract must be in writing, signed and witnessed
+- Written & Signed: The contract must be in writing and signed

-- The agreement must be voluntary.
-If a party was forced, threatened, or coerced into signing it then the contract could be deemed void
+- Signed Voluntarily (No Duress/Coercion): Both parties must voluntarily sign the agreement.
+If a party was forced, threatened, or coerced into signing it, then the contract could be deemed void.

 What happens if you sign a prenup and your spouse dies?

 While most people consider a prenup as being a useful tool during divorce, they can offer a lot more than that.
-This type of agreement can also be used to detail how much a spouse will receive if their husband or wife dies.
-It can also state that a spouse is not permitted to make a claim against the deceased’s estate if the will is consistent with the terms of the prenup.
+This type of agreement can also be used to detail certain inheritance rights if one of the spouses dies.

 What happens if you don’t sign a prenup?

-Prenups allow you to make your own rules with respect to your marriage- and to circumvent state law in the event of a divorce.
-Therefore, if you don’t get a prenup and subsequently get divorced, then your assets may be subject to your state’s divorce law.
+Prenups allow you to make your own rules with respect to your marriage and to circumvent state law in the event of a divorce.
+Therefore, if you don’t get a prenup and subsequently get divorced, then your assets are typically subject to your state’s divorce law (unless you and your partner can amicably come up with your own way, but this is less common).

-Not having a prenup can also cause debates over spousal maintenance or support, the splitting of other partial assets and cause protracted litigation if one partner passes away.
+- Not having a prenup can also cause debates over spousal maintenance or support, the splitting of other partial assets, and protracted litigation if one partner passes away.

 0 Comments